Crochet Hooks 101: Everything You Need To Know

 • Novelty (left): handmade hooks aren’t just for woodcarvers.
 Makers are getting creative with designing crochet hooks, adding polymer clay to the handles, or fashioning the whole hook from resin and glitter.
 A quick search on Etsy will pull up many small businesses doing fun things with crochet hooks.
 Benefits: one-of-a-kind hooks for your collection, a special find for a gift or holiday.
 Disadvantages: quality varies significantly from shop to shop, hooks can be fragile.

 • Steel: (middle) steel hooks are the go-to tool for crocheting with very fine lace yarn.
-Often called crochet yarn, fine cotton yarn was historically used to make knock-off lace.
+Often called crochet yarn, fine cotton yarn was historically used to make handmade lace.
 In more recent history, such fine yarn and steel hooks were used to crochet heirloom home goods and garments.
 Presently, steel hooks are still used for intricate lace patterns, but more ambitious crocheters are venturing into mini amigurumi and intricate crochet portraits.

 Crochet Hook Materials